aliakakis/react-templates-components/README.md

 - **condition**
   - type: **boolean**
   - default: **true**
-  - description: **depending on the 'condition' prop, it will toggle between if and else therefore the prop 'show' in if/else is redundant**
+  - description: **depending on the 'condition' prop, it will toggle between if and else, therefore, the prop 'show' in if/else is redundant**

 #### `<Cases>/<Case>` Component